LouiseHash/LouiseHash.github.io/leetcode.md

 ## Leetcode Database:

 ### 177. Nth Highest Salary
-Write a SQL query to get the nth highest salary from the Employee table.
+<font color='red'>Write a SQL query to get the nth highest salary from the Employee table.</font>

 +----+--------+